cqse/teamscale-jacoco-agent/agent/USAGE.md

 Please ask CQSE for special tooling that is available to instrument Java Web Start processes.

-## Store Commit to Manifest
+## Store Commit in Manifest

 As it is very convenient to use the MANIFEST entries via `teamscale-commit-manifest-jar` to link artifacts to commits, especially when tests are executed independently from the build.
+The following assumes that we are using a Git repository.

 ### Maven